CBI files charge sheet against ex-OSD of Delhi health minister in appointments case

 "Within a few days of the appointment of Aggarwal, his services were requisitioned for appointment as OSD to Minister of Health, GNCTD.
 As per the Residency Scheme, resident doctors are engaged for working in hospitals, and not for other duties," the complaint received by the CBI from the Delhi Vigilance Department had stated.
 During the three-year-long investigation, the CBI seized files purportedly showing that Mohta did not follow proper procedure in clearing Aggarwal's appointment, it said.

 The probe agency said the actions of Mohta are covered under provisions of the Prevention of Corruption Act.
-According to sources, Aggarwal is understood to be a relative of Delhi Chief Minister Arvind Kejriwal.
 During the investigation, none of them were arrested.
-After filing of the chargesheet, Mohta was granted bail by the special CBI court, officials said.
+After filing of the charge sheet, Mohta was granted bail by the special CBI court, officials said.

 The irregularity was flagged by Shunglu Committee constituted on August 30, 2016, by then Lt Governor Najeeb Jung.
 The panel was chaired by former CAG V K Shunglu.
 Ex-chief election commissioner N Gopalaswami and former chief vigilance commissioner Pradeep Kumar are also its members.
 The file relating to the appointment of Aggarwal was submitted by the Health Ministry to the Lt Governor after the directions from his office to submit all files which require his approval.
 The mandate of the committee was to examine over 400 files on decisions taken by the AAP government.